Some interesting theater rolls into Manhattan this week, courtesy of one of our favorite rockers!

 Dancing at Lunacy and Blood explore the highly charged issue of Irish Republicanism and how it still affects the Irish psyche.

 The engagement begins on March 1.
-Visit www.thecelltheatre.org for information.
+Visit www.thecelltheatre.org

 In other Black 47 news, the band takes to the road for their 22nd St. Patrick’s Day season on March 1.